Bitcoin Scripting

 The second step is to create a transaction that will redeem it.
 You will have to wait until the previous transaction receives at least one confirmation before you can execute this part, which can take up to 10 minutes.
 This part requires that the txid_multisig_txn1 variable, from the first step above, is set properly, as that is the UTXO that is going to redeem.
 You will fill in your sigScript into multisig_scriptSig().
 Recall that the pubKey script for this transaction will be used from your answer for part 1 (P2PKH).
 When you are ready to run it, run python3 bitcoinctl.py part3b <utxo>.
 The <utxo> field is the integer UTXO index, which is indexed from 0; it is likely 0, since there is only one output from the UTXO from the transaction from part 3a.
 Once successful, record the transaction hash in the txid_multisig_txn2 variable in scripts.py.

 IMPORTANT NOTE: For the OP_CHECKMULTISIG (or OP_CHECKMULTISIGVERIFY), it should have ONLY the keys/signatures of Alice, Bob, and Charlie; the bank signature should not be in there.
 Instead, the bank signature should be separate and verified with an OP_CHECKSIG (or OP_CHECKSIGVERIFY).
-The reason is that if everything is in the OP_CHECKMULTISIG, then an empty set of signatures and keys will verify correctly.
+The reason is that we want the bank’s signature, and 2 of the 3 people; also, if there is no other OP_CHECKSIG, then others can redeem it with an empty set of signatures and keys, which will verify correctly.
 This is relevant because there is some user on the Bitcoin test network who is trying to redeem your UTXOs.
 In particular, it has been observed when the UTXO was only verified with a single OP_CHECKMULTISIG.

 Part 4: Cross-chain

 In this part you will create the scripts for a cross-chain transaction.
 Typically this would be for two different cryptocurrencies.
 However, since we have only learned Bitcoin Script, we will use that for both parts.
 There are many cryptocurrencies that are forks of Bitcoin, and thus have the same scripting language, so the same program could work for any of them.
-A completely different cryptocurrency, with a different scripting language, would have an analogous script.
-However, to test this we will be using two different Bitcoin testing blockchains.
+A completely different cryptocurrency, with a different scripting language, would have an analogous scripting language.

 In addition to the lecture slides, you may want to refer to the Atomic swap article in the Bitcoin wiki.